gvvaughan/specl/docs/specl.md

 You also have to be careful about commenting within a spec-file.
 [YAML][] comments begin with ` #` (space, hash) and extend to the end of the line.
-You can use these anywhere outside of a Lua code block.
+You can use these anywhere outside of a Lua code block, including any lines immediately following a description before any actual [Lua][] code.
 [Lua][] comments don't work outside of a lua block, and [YAML][] comments don't work inside a Lua block, so you have to pick the right comment character, depending where in the hierarchy it will go.

 ### 1.2.
 Contexts